How do we engage the board of directors to support this programme?

 What guides are available around the legislation?

-In order to assist businesses to better address their road risk obligations, the Health & Safety Executive published an employer’s guide to ‘Driving at work - managing work-related road safety’ (INDG382).
+In order to assist businesses to better address their road risk obligations, the Health & Safety Executive published an employer’s guide to ‘Driving and riding safely for work’.
 The Health & Safety Executive has also published research papers on contributory factors to driving behaviour (rr020.pdf) and the management of work-related road safety (rr018.pdf).

 What should a Driver & Vehicle Risk Management System cover?